SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/network-watcher.md

 The Sumo Logic App for Azure Network Watcher leverages Network Security Group (NSG) flow logs to provide real-time visibility and analysis of your Azure Network.
 This App provides preconfigured Dashboards that allow you to monitor inbound traffic, outliers in traffic flow, and denied traffic flows.

+## Collect Logs for the Azure Network Watcher App

+This document provides instructions for configuring the collection of NSG Flow Logs for the Azure Network Watcher App.

 Log Types
 The Sumo Logic App for Azure Network Watcher uses Network Security Group (NSG) flow logs.
 NSG flow logs provide ingress and egress IP traffic flow with the following information: